© 2023 CyberNews - Latest tech news,

 What they have in common is the market-leading AES-256 encryption which is what makes your traffic unreachable for prying eyes.
 Both providers also offer strict no-logs policies.

-However, what’s different is that NordVPN’s no-logs policy is audited, while Norton’s isn’t.
-On top of that, the country in which Norton is headquartered is the US, which isn’t considered a privacy-friendly location.
-NordVPN is based in Panama which doesn’t have strict data retention laws.
+However, what’s different is that NordVPN’s no-logs policy has been audited multiple times, while Norton’s only once.
+On top of that, Norton is headquartered is the US, which isn’t considered a privacy-friendly location.
+NordVPN, on the other hand, is based in Panama which doesn’t have strict data retention laws.

 Wrapping up